CuPcakeN1njA/morsegen/README.md

 Enter what ever you want and it will return your input as morse.

-This program does not inerpret symbols or numbers.
+This program does not interpret symbols or numbers.

 ## Info
 - Three spaces means there is a new character